 There are a ton of rock formations on the Southern coast of the peninsula.
 I’m sure we missed a few of them along the way.
 The first place we stopped was Lóndrangar.

 A little farther along the coast is the Rauðfeldsgjá Gorge.
-There is a story behind the gorge (as there are with many geological figures in Iceland.
+There is a story behind the gorge (as there are with many geological figures in Iceland).
+Hiking up the gorge only take about ten minutes and you get a good view of the ocean from the higher elevation.

 As I mentioned before, there are abundant waterfalls in Iceland.
 After venturing inland returning to Stykkishólmur, we passed by Selvallafoss (translated as Sheep Falls).
 You can walk behind the waterfall.
 It appeared as though some sheep traverse the waterfall during the grazing season which I suppose gives it the name.